Promodr/Analyzing-Media-Bias/README.md

 ESG Definitions Dataset: Definitions from the Sustainability Accounting Standards Board (SASB) to classify ESG topics.
 S&P 500 Companies Dataset: Maps companies to their respective sectors and industries.

-# Repository Structure

-data/: Contains the datasets used in the analyses. notebooks/: Jupyter notebooks illustrating the detailed process of our analysis. output/: Output files including processed datasets and figures generated from the analysis.

 ## Key Findings

 Significant differences in ESG topic coverage among the analyzed news providers.